Astha369/demo-circular_menu/README.md

 # demo

-A new Flutter project.
+New!

 ## Getting Started

-This project is a starting point for a Flutter application.
+This repo is the demo for the regulator or compass menu bar.

 A few resources to get you started if this is your first Flutter project: